data133/shiny/future-value4-dashboard/README.md

 # Yet Another Basic Investing Simulator

-This app simulates investing periodic contributions at the end of the year, for a number of years.
+This app simulates investing a lump sum for a number of years.
-The rate of return for every year is a variable rate that is randomly generated according to a normal distribution.
+The rate of return for every year is a variable rate that is randomly generated according to a uniform distribution.

 ## How to run it?